Doctor of Audiology (Au.D.) Externship Information

 All paperwork must be completed through the State of Texas prior to beginning your externship.
 The responsibility of obtaining an externship license will be that of the extern.

-Prior to the projected June 1, 2021 start date an affiliation agreement between The Center for Hearing and Speech and the university must be signed.
+Prior to the projected May 30, 2022 start date an affiliation agreement between Texas Hearing Institute and the university must be signed.

 Extern must have liability insurance through their university.